-When Auto Sequence is enabled, and the Auto Trigger Input signal is present, the load bank will turn itself on and start its cooling fans if applicable.
-After the system Startup Delay and user

--defined Auto Start Delay, it will execute a previously programmed load sequence.
+When Auto Sequence is enabled, and the Auto Trigger Input signal is present, the load bank will turn itself on.
+After the system Startup Delay and user-defined Auto Start Delay, it will execute a previously programmed load sequence.
 When the sequence is completed, the Auto Trigger signal is removed, or Auto Sequencing is disabled at the screen, the load bank will drop all load and turn itself off.